Skip to main content

 What is insulin resistance?

 Patients with PCOS are at an increased risk of developing insulin resistance, so it is important to check this with blood work.
-The best test to assess your glucose and insulin metabolism is a 2-hour oral glucose tolerance test.
+The best way to assess your glucose and insulin metabolism is with a 2-hour oral glucose tolerance test.

 What treatments are available for PCOS?

-Injectable GLP-1 RA medications like Wegovy or Mounjaro are another option to explore.
+• Injectable GLP-1 RA medications like Wegovy or Mounjaro are another option some PCOS patients choose to explore.

 How can birth control pills be used to treat PCOS?